 Soon such systems were being rapidly adopted by both government and industry, as an alternative to the existing ‘Wired’ telegraph systems.

 Radio offered advantages over the Telegraph system, due to cheaper infrastructure costs.
-This is because the telegraph system required purchase and installation of telegraph wires & poles.
+This is because the telegraph system required the purchase and installation of telegraph wires & poles.

-Radio communications on the other hand, did not require expensive long distance wires, and the installation of many telegraph poles.
+Radio communications, on the other hand, did not require expensive long distance wires, and the installation of many telegraph poles.

-Radio proved to be particularly cost effective compared to the telegraph, for international communications, which required undersea cable installation.
+Radio proved to be particularly cost-effective compared to the telegraph, for international communications, which required undersea cable installation.

-There were some disadvantages of early radio communications systems however.
+There were some disadvantages of early radio communications systems, however.

 One such disadvantage was call privacy, as early radio systems did not use the modern encryption methods available on radio systems today.

-This meant that confidential messages, could be easily eavesdropped, by ‘Third Parties’.
+This meant that confidential messages could be easily eavesdropped, by ‘Third Parties’.